Authentication and authorization in Azure App Service

 The option is Allow Anonymous requests.
 This option turns on authentication and authorization in App Service, but defers authorization decisions to your application code.
 For authenticated requests, App Service also passes along authentication information in the HTTP headers.

 This option provides more flexibility in handling anonymous requests.
-For example, it lets you present multiple sign-in options to your users.
-However, you have to write code.
+For example, it lets you present multiple sign-in providers to your users.
+However, you must write code.

 Provider-specific how-to guides: